 About

-A former Report for America Corps Member, she spent over two years covering housing insecurity and economic development for the Fort Worth Report in North Texas.
+Previously a Report for America Corps Member, she spent nearly three years covering housing insecurity and economic development for the Fort Worth Report in North Texas.
 Her reporting on barriers to affordable housing and a controversial city incentive package earned recognition from the Housing Narrative Lab, the Society of Professional Journalists, and the Texas Managing Editors’ Association.

 Awards and Recognitions